What Is a Closed-Cycle Gas Turbine?

 - Compressed gas is heated in a heating chamber.

 - Gas turbine helps in generating electricity.

 - Electricity is generated by the generator using a gas turbine.

-- The cooling of the gases passing from the turbine is cooled in the cooling chamber.
+- The cooling gases passing from the turbine are cooled in the cooling chamber.

 The closed bicycle gas turbine is an extended version of the open cycle gas turbine.
-Coolers are added to the open cycle gas turbines to make them a closed cycle gas turbine.
+Coolers are added to the open cycle gas turbines to make them closed cycle gas turbines.